The orienting response: a DBR-friendly explanation

-That’s not you being “too sensitive.”
-That’s your nervous system doing its job.
+That is not you being “too sensitive.”
+It is your nervous system doing its job.

-Deep Brain Reorienting (DBR) pays close attention to the earliest manifestation of such reflex because it’s often where trauma patterns begin — and where they can be gently updated.
+Deep Brain Reorienting (DBR) pays close attention to this earliest reflex, because it is often where trauma patterns begin — and where they can begin to update.

 What is the orienting response?

-In simple terms, the orienting response is your system’s trying to work out:
+In simple terms, the orienting response is your system trying to work out:

 Your eyes, head, neck, breath, and attention shift automatically.